Well, they're turning this into a mockery now, ladies and gentlemen.

 So now that's why you think he's set up.

-I cannot believe as smart as I mean I can see that maybe one thing may have slipped by, maybe, maybe, maybe something of uh remember this person was over sixteen or over the age to receive communication uh in in Washington, D.C.
-He was an adult.
+Maybe, maybe, maybe something of a, remember, this person was over 16 or over the age to receive communication in Washington, D.C.

-And two adults communicating regardless of what it is, I understand is not illegal.
+And two adults communicating, regardless of what it is, I understand is not illegal.

 But I cannot.

-I think you're avoiding the question of a setup here.
+I think you're avoiding the question of a setup here because there are a lot of people saying this.

 Let me just help you out.

-Some if If there's a setup, it could be that these pages, you know, how do they get to be pages?
+If there's a setup, it could be that these pages, you know, how do they get to be pages?

 Political connections.

-Either way, stupid thing for example.
+Either way, stupid things for example.

 Hold your thought there.